What to Do in a Pesticide Emergency

-1. The first step is to notify people who might be spraying in your area that you are concerned about exposure to pesticides.
+1. Notify people who might be spraying in your area that you are concerned about exposure to pesticides.

 Tell them you don't want to be exposed to pesticides through drift, runoff, or vaporization.
-You might tell people about any disabilities (chemical sensitivities, allergies, and asthma, for example) that might cause their spraying to deny you access to your own property and the use of public facilities.
-(This is an approach that is successful for some people.)
-If you have a farm that is certified organic where the certification is in danger, some people respond to lost money.
-Similarly, bees are vulnerable to insecticides.
-(On the other hand, some people worry that notifying people about such things will provoke spiteful pesticide attacks.
-Use your best judgment on this.)
+You might tell them about any disabilities (e.g., chemical sensitivities, allergies, asthma, compromised immune system) that might deny you access to your own property or public facilities because of their spraying.
+(This approach has been successful for some people.)
+Another approach is, e.g., identifying loss of income or assets due to spraying (e.g., if you operate an organic farm, or keep bees, who are vulnerable to insecticide exposure).
+That said, some people do worry that such tactics could provoke spiteful pesticide attacks; use your best judgment on this.

-2. The second step is to ask those people who might spray near you to notify you in advance so that you can protect yourself, your family, and your property.
+2. Ask those who might spray near you to notify you in advance so that you can protect yourself, your family, and your property.

-Some cities and counties require a specific sign that they will recognize and you must register for it at the appropriate office.
+Some cities, counties, or states require a specific sign that is readily recognizable, and you must register for it and/or for a “no spray” request at the appropriate office (or online).
 (Notifying the appropriate person may not be as easy as it sounds.
-For example, in some townships, the road grader is the one who sprays.
-He may not work in an office.
-You have to reach him at home, and he may not return messages.)
+For example, in some townships, the road grader does pesticide spraying, may not work in an office, and may be reachable only by phone or leaving voicemail — sometimes easier said than accomplished.)

 4. If you know that there will be spraying in your area:

 - Find out what chemical will be sprayed, and get a copy of the label and the safety data sheet (SDS).
 If the applicator won't give you a copy, get the name of the product as completely as possible, and call the state enforcement agency and ask for a label.
 Or check out EPA's label files.